 70. Flick Of The Wrist (Mercury), Sheer Heart Attack, 1974

-Freddie explores territory, musically and lyrically, that he returned to even more successfully with Death On Two Legs the following year.
+Freddie explores territory, musically and lyrically, that he returned to even more successfully with Death on Two Legs the following year.
 The guitar solo is appropriately vicious.
 Hard to believe that this was one half of a double-‘A’-sided single.
-Best moment: “Prostitute yourself he says / Castrate your human pride…“
+Introducing the song at the filmed Rainbow shows, Brian refers to it as “the side which you haven’t been hearing on the Tony Blackburn show” — Blackburn was a Radio 1 DJ and household name at the time.
+Best moment: “Prostitute yourself he says / Castrate your human pride”.

 Successfully appropriating yet another musical style — this time a waltz — and overlaid with typically lavish arrangements, particularly from Brian.
 It’s always great to hear John’s bass prominent in the mix (in this case during the introduction).
+Despite not being released as a single, an abridged version of the song featured in the live-show medley for two years.
 Best moment: piano and guitar in waltz time at roughly 2:50.
 The sound of Brian’s guitar is quite exquisite at 3:19 to 3:24.

 67. Doing All Right (May/Staffell), Queen, 1973

 Thanks to the Bohemian Rhapsody movie, the whole world now knows that this was originally a Smile song.
 Listening to it afresh, it’s a delight to hear Freddie’s delicate vocal, particularly in the opening lines — a stark contrast to the macho style that became his trademark in the ’80s.
 On stage, Brian used his delay technique to great effect during the ‘heavy’ bits.
 Best moment: the two guitar breaks.